Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

 }
 ```

-The reason for the need to configure `vamp.gateway-driver.host` is that when services are deployed, they need to be able to find Vamp Gateway Agent in their respective networks.
-This can be a totally different network than where Vamp is running.
+The reason for the need to configure `waziup.gateway-driver.host` is that when services are deployed, they need to be able to find waziup Gateway Agent in their respective networks.
+This can be a totally different network than where waziup is running.
-Let's use an example: `frontend` and `backend` service, `frontend` depends on `backend` - in Vamp DSL that would be 2 clusters (assuming the same deployment).
+Let's use an example: `frontend` and `backend` service, `frontend` depends on `backend` - in waziup DSL that would be 2 clusters (assuming the same deployment).
-There are different ways how `frontend` can discover its dependency `backend`, and to make things simpler Vamp supports using specific environment parameters.
+There are different ways how `frontend` can discover its dependency `backend`, and to make things simpler waziup supports using specific environment parameters.

 ```yaml
 ---